List of New Girl characters: Nick Miller

+In season 1, he initially is hesitant about having a female roommate; however, he eventually develops a genuine friendship with Jess and is immediately supportive of her when she is treated poorly by people or goes through emotional turmoil.
+He dates Julia, a lawyer.
+He briefly has a cancer scare, and also develops a platonic infatuation with Jess' older boyfriend, Russell.
+Nick tries to rekindle his romance with Caroline and almost moves in with her at the end of season 1.
+They break up, and Nick returns to the loft.

-In season 2, he writes a zombie novel called Z Is for Zombie He and Jess become attracted to each other and they kiss in the season 2 episode "Cooler".
+In season 2, he writes a zombie novel called Z Is for Zombie He begins dating a stripper named Angie, and reunites with his father.
+He and Jess become attracted to each other and they kiss in the season 2 episode "Cooler," despite the fact that Jess is dating Dr Sam.
 Afterward, he and Jess are confused as to how to deal with their relationship, but later have sex in the episode "Virgins".
-They eventually agree to be a couple at the end of season 2, but break up towards the end of season 3.
+Nick's father passes away, and he and Jess later decide to date.

+In season 3, Nick tells Jess he loves her.
+Caroline is suspicious Nick cheated on her with Jess, and Nick tells her that he fell for Jess the first time he saw her.
+Jess and Nick briefly live in his room together, and Nick also represents Schmidt in a civil suit.
+Nick and Jess break up after an argument about how they see their futures.
+They later go on a couples' cruise together with Cece, Schmidt, Winston, and Coach.

 In season 4, he trains Cece to bartend.
-Along with hooking up with Tran's granddaughter Kai.
-He and Schmidt revive their business ventures, investing in a share of the bar where he works.
-In season 5, while Jess is sequestered on jury duty, he gets to know their temporary roommate Reagan Lucas, but only get as far as kissing before she leaves.
-They start dating at the end of season 5.
-At the beginning of season 6, he returns from New Orleans and works on his novel The Pepperwood Chronicles while maintaining a long-distance and later in-loft relationship with Reagan.
-However, at the end of season 6 he and Reagan break up, and he reunites with Jess.
+He begins dating Tran's granddaughter, Kai (Greta Lee) who eventually breaks up with him.
+He and Schmidt revive their business ventures, eventually investing in a share of the bar where he works.

+In season 5, while Jess is sequestered on jury duty, Nick convinces the beautiful pharmaceutical rep Reagan Lucas to move in and flirts with her, but only get as far as kissing before she leaves.
+They start dating at the end of season 5, and Nick briefly moves to New Orleans with her.
+At the beginning of season 6, he returns from New Orleans and works on his novel The Pepperwood Chronicles while maintaining a long-distance, and later in-loft, relationship with Reagan.
+However, at the end of season 6 he and Reagan break up after Nick realizes he's ready for a mature, emotionally vulnerable relationship, and he reunites with Jess.

 Three years later, in the season 7 premiere, Nick and Jess return to the loft after a European book tour for Pepperwood, although he is still waiting for the right time to propose to Jess.
 He eventually proposes to her in the episode "Mario", and they marry in the episode The Curse of the Pirate Bride".
 In the series finale, he and Jess move out of the loft to a two-bedroom apartment.
 A flash-forward reveals that he and Jess have a son in the future.